 Work and Family Initiatives: The University and HUCTW have agreed to support discussions at the local joint council level regarding work and family issues as they relate to the local workplace.
-Accordingly local joint council cochairs shall be invited to participate in a joint training initiative on the subject of work and family to facilitate such discussions.
+Accordingly local joint council co-chairs shall be invited to participate in a joint training initiative on the subject of work and family to facilitate such discussions.
 Attendees of the training will be encouraged to study this issue locally, identify potential support programs where appropriate and report findings to the University Joint Council.

+ARTICLE XIII

-ARTICLE XIII - JOINT HOUSING AND TRANSPORTATION
+JOINT HOUSING AND TRANSPORTATION

-The parties share a strong commitment to exploring creative ways to address the economic pressures associated with working and living in the greater Boston/ Cambridge area.
+The parties share a strong commitment to exploring creative ways to address the economic pressures associated with working and living in the greater Boston/Cambridge area.
 Specifically, the parties jointly share the goal of establishing meaningful programs aimed at assisting employees with their housing and commuting arrangements.
 In order to achieve such goals, a Joint Committee on Housing and Transportation will be established to commence working on these important issues.
 Some of its primary goals will include, but not be limited to the following:

-- Discussion of parking and transportation matters that have a significant impact on staff - Oversight of the following no-interest loan programs administered through the Harvard University Employees Credit Union (HUECU): - o Rental Housing Transition Loan (RHTL) a maximum of \$2,500 for rental housing transitions, - O Home Owner Moving Expense Loan (HOME) a maximum of \$1,000 for home-owner moving expenses, - Home Emergency Hardship Loan (HEHL) a maximum of \$2,500 for home hardships; - Creation of Homebuyer Education and Resource Workshops; - Creation of Rental Education and Resource Workshops; - Availability of professional advice on housing options; - Review of policies on affiliated housing as they affect staff, and recommendation of changes to Harvard Real Estate Services; and
+- Discussion of parking and transportation matters that have a significant impact on staff, including: - Collaborative educational efforts regarding commuting alternatives - Exploring new parking alternatives and strategies - Annual analysis of parking fees and discussion of the basis for parking fees - Oversight of the following no-interest loan programs administered through the Harvard University Employees Credit Union (HUECU): - o Rental Housing Transition Loan (RHTL) a maximum of \$2,500 for rental housing transitions, - o Home Owner Moving Expense Loan (HOME) a maximum of \$1,000 for home-owner moving expenses, - Home Emergency Hardship Loan (HEHL) a maximum of \$2,500 for home hardships; - Creation of Homebuyer Education and Resource Workshops; - Creation of Rental Education and Resource Workshops; - Availability of professional advice on housing options;

-Participation in planning for new affiliated housing opportunities.
+- Review of policies on affiliated housing as they affect staff, and recommendation of changes to Harvard Real Estate Services; and - Participation in planning for new affiliated housing opportunities.

-In addition, funding will be established to provide assistance to staff for commuting costs, such as Longwood Area parking, MBTA commuter rail passes for zones 6 and above, parking at MBTA garages, non-MBTA trains, and private commuter bus lines.
+In addition, funding will be established to provide assistance to staff for commuting costs, such as Longwood Area parking, MBTA commuter rail passes for zones 5 and above, parking at MBTA garages, non-MBTA trains, and private commuter bus lines.
 The Joint Committee on Housing and Transportation will administer this fund and the fund amount will be determined in accordance with the Side Letter on Joint Funding.

-ARTICLE XIV- BARGAINING UNIT QUESTIONS
+ARTICLE XIV BARGAINING UNIT QUESTIONS